UWrc/UWrc.github.io/docs/tillicum/monitoring-jobs.md

 **Key features:**
 - Displays usage for all accounts you have access to.
-- Shows total GPU-hours and costs per account at the top of each account.
+- Shows total GPU-hours and costs per account for current billing cycle at the top of each account.
+- Shows active credits (e.g., remaining demo credits) with corresonding expiration dates.
 - Integrates user- and account-level budgets (if set) to show progress toward limits.

-**Example output from November 12, 2025:**
+**Example output from January 2, 2026:**

 ```js
   * Billing cycle starts on the 26th of each month.